bibleexchange/courses/book-of-romans/600_grace-reigns-in-servants-of-righteousness.md

 - Remember the shame of Sin!
 (6:21)

 What fruit had ye?
 What is the value of your service?
 It is the wage you earn.
 The Christian ought to be ashamed of his old life and service to sin, for sin makes a mockery of every man.

+> Ephesians 5:12&mdash;For it is a shame even to speak of those things which are done of them in secret.

 ### Contrasting the results of Sin and the results of Righteousness Vs. 20-23